HMR1200 - Electric trowel Vevor - Free user manual and instructions

 NOTE

-Blades should be changed when they fail to finish concrete in a sati manner.
+Blades should be changed when they fail to finish concrete in a satisfactory manner.

 Blades are a vital part of finishing concrete.
-This Trowel has been done to finish concrete and is built to stringent quality standards out of the trowel steel.
-If you need replacement blades, consult your parts list in manual for part numbers.
+This trowel has been designed to finish concrete and is built to stringent quality standards out of the trowel steel.
+If you need replacement blades, consult your parts list in the manual for part numbers.

 12.2 Combo Blades